dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 A client is using Cloud SQL database to serve infrequently changing lookup tables that host data used by applications.
 The applications will not modify the tables.
 As they expand into other geographic regions they want to ensure good performance.
 What do you recommend?

 - [x] Migrate to Cloud Spanner
+> **Incorrect:** This is not correct because there is no mention of a scale issue requiring a larger database or globally consistent transactions.
 - [ ] Read replicas
 - [ ] Instance high availability configuration
 - [ ] Replicate from an external server